Mikuláš Galanda: Career

 In 1938 he participated in an Exhibition of Slovak Art in New York.
 He signed the manifesto of 300 cultural, artistic, scientific and religious representatives "Verní zostaneme!
 (Forever faithful!)" in protest against ČSR separation.

 Mikuláš Galanda died on 5 June 1938 in Bratislava.

 Style

-In all his work, he strove to formulate the Slovakian artistic modernism on the basis of achievements in the development of European painting.
+In all his work, he strove to formulate the Slovak artistic modernism on the basis of achievements in the development of European painting.
 He was inclined towards expressionist and cubist trends, and created his own form of painting on this basis.
 Early in his career he was oriented toward graphics but later he devoted himself more to painting.
 His subject matter was domestic, associated with the Slovak landscape and people.
 He was considered to be a lyric painter of female beauty and charm.
 His body of work is predominantly melancholic in tone.

 Legacy

 In 1991 a permanent exhibition of his work was opened in his hometown Turcianske Teplice.